eslint/eslint/docs/user-guide/configuring.md

 * `atomtest` - Atom test helper globals.
 * `embertest` - Ember test helper globals.
 * `webextensions` - WebExtensions globals.
-* `es6` - enable all ECMAScript 6 features except for modules.
 * `greasemonkey` - GreaseMonkey globals.

 These environments are not mutually exclusive, so you can define more than one at a time.